sharon-xa/memepulation/README.md

 # Memepulation

-**Memepulation** is a Command-Line Interface (CLI) tool for performing various text file manipulations such as detecting duplicates, removing duplicates, and more.
+**Memepulation** is a Command-Line Interface (CLI) tool for performing various text file manipulations such as viewing file content, detecting repeated lines, displaying statistics, and more.

 ## Features

-- View the content of a file.
+- Show the content of a file.
-- Count and display repeated lines.
+- Display all repeated lines or the number of repeated lines.
-- Create a new file with no duplicates.
+- Display various file statistics (total lines, unique lines, empty lines, duplicate lines, size, and bytes).
-- View file statistics such as total lines, empty lines, unique lines, and duplicate lines.
+- Autocompletion support for Bash, Zsh, Fish, and PowerShell.

 ## Installation via Script (Linux/macOS)